MBBS Explained: Full Form, Details, Fee, Specislisations, and more

 Important NEET UG Dates

-You can check the list of important dates of NEET UG exam 2024.
+You can check the list of important dates of the NEET UG exam 2025.

 Source: NTA

-You can check the MBBS NEET UG cutoff 2023 in the table given below.
+You can check the MBBS NEET UG cutoff 2025 in the table given below.
+Please note that the given cut-offs are an estimation based on sources.
+However, the official cut-offs are yet to be announced.

 Source: NTA